6.1: How Enzymes Work

 \end{equation}

 The right-hand side is the ratio of the effective first-order rate constant for conversion or ES† → E + P, kE divided by the rate constant for the conversion of S† → P for the noncatalyzed rate, kN.
 The final ratio of rate constants can be derived from the simple relationship that kx=(kT/h)K†x where x is either N (non-catalyzed) or E (enzyme-catalyzed).
 Equation 2 states that the equilibrium constant for the binding of S† to E, KT, is greater than that for the binding of S to E, KS (as kE > kN).
 KT/KR ranges from 108 - 1014.
 Given common values for the equilibrium constant for binding of S to E (103 – 105 M-1), which is equivalent to the dissociation constant values Kd = 10 uM – 1 mM, the calculated value of KT = 1015 M-1, which gives a dissociation constant for the enzyme and transition state of Kd = 10-15 M (1 femtomolar).
 This is as tight as one of the highest affinity binding interactions in the biological world, the binding of avidin and biotin.
-As we noted in Chapter 5.1, assuming that the second order rate constant for avidin/biotin binding and as shown above for E/S† is diffusion controlled (about 108 M-1s-1), the off rate for the avidin-biotin or ES† complex is 10-7 s-1, equivalent to a half-life of the complex of 80 days.
+As we noted in Chapter 5.1, assuming that the second-order rate constant for avidin/biotin binding and as shown above for E/S† is diffusion-controlled (about 108 M-1s-1), the off rate for the avidin-biotin or ES† complex is 10-7 s-1, equivalent to a half-life of the complex of 80 days.
 It doesn't get much tighter than that.

 Figure \(\PageIndex{20}\) represents an image of an enzyme and three molecules, 1–3, that could bind to it.
-Using the analysis above, which molecule do you think represents substrate?
+Using the analysis above, which molecule do you think represents the substrate?
 Transition state?
 Product?

 Physical Strategies for Rate Enhancement